 Uses Permitted

 The uses permitted shall be limited to licensed municipally or privately operated waste disposal or management sites and may include transfer stations, waste processing facilities, landfill sites, salvage yards, sewage treatment plants, hauled sewage or sewage disposal subsurface sites and sewage lagoons.
-The types of wastes permitted shall be limited to municipal wastes and controlled wastes as defined by the Ministry of the Environment and Climate Change and Energy.
+The types of wastes permitted shall be limited to municipal wastes and controlled wastes as defined by the Ministry of the Environment and Climate Change and Energy, Conservation and Parks.
 The waste disposal site shall not be used for the storage or disposal of nuclear or toxic waste.

 Agricultural, open space, and forestry uses shall be permitted where such uses do not preclude or hinder future waste disposal operations.